Changing investor preferences are pressuring hedge funds to adapt in order to grow

 The 10th annual survey found that hedge fund growth has slowed for a variety of reasons – the abundance of low fee passive investment options, lackluster hedge fund performance and cost concerns.
 In 2016, the proportion of North American investors that said they were reducing allocations to hedge funds exceeded the proportion that were increasing for the first time since the financial crisis of 2008.

 Investors have more options than ever within the alternatives marketplace and are allocating funds to those managers that have a unique offering that is satisfying a specific need.
-Therefore, hedge fund managers must be at the forefront of actively listening to their investors to keep pace, or else be left behind, the report finds.
+Therefore, hedge fund managers must be at the forefront of actively listening to their investors to keep pace, or else be left behind.

 Michael Serota, EY Global Leader, Hedge Fund Services, says: